aseprite/api/api/layer.md

 ## Layer.isExpanded

 Gets or sets whether or not a [group](#layerisgroup) layer is expanded, meaning whether its child layers are visible in the timeline.
+Returns `true` if the layer is not a group.
 The opposite of the property [Layer.isCollapsed](#layeriscollapsed).

 The getter describes only the group layer's local expansion, not whether any hierarchy that contains it is expanded.
 See [Layer.isVisible](#layerisvisible) for an example snippet using a similar property.